The Olds 442 is one of my favorite classic muscle cars

 hot car videos.

 This page was a little off track of the other hot cars I have been discussing on this automotive website.
-See the kind of cars I was talking about before I took this muscle car side bar. this next link takes you from the olds 442 to more fast hot car stories.
+See the kind of cars I was talking about before I took this muscle car side bar.
+This next link takes you to more fast hot car stories.

 The homepage is a good source for a run down of what other material is